Anisotropic MagnetoMemristance: Methods

 It is fundamental to stabilize a robust initial condition.
 The general protocol followed features a ``tiered'' energy minimization approach to quench spurious dynamics down to numerical accuracy: we first use MuMax's built-in energy minimization function \texttt{relax}, then we run for $20$~ns with $\alpha = 1$, $30$~ns with $\alpha = 0.1$ and $50$~ns with $\alpha = 0.01$.
 The current density is implemented as being parallel to $\mathbf{T}(\theta)$.
 Such current density is generated in Matlab with and then imported to MuMax3 as a mask whose magnitude is time-dependent.

-Dynamic simulations are run for 20 to 100 periods, depending on the frequency.
-In general, larger frequencies require more time to stabilize as sudden introduction of current launches spin waves from the texture that need to attenuate to discern a memristive effect.
-The resulting time-dependent magnetization is then processed in MATLAB to obtain the resistivity according to Eq.~\eqref{eq:res}.
-The change in resistivity $d\tilde{\rho}/dt$ is calculated as the numerical derivative of Eq.~\eqref{eq:res} while the voltage is simply extracted from Eq.~\eqref{eq:res} and we consider the average radius of the ring.
+{Dynamic simulations are run for 20 to 100 periods, depending on the frequency of the current.
+In general, larger frequencies require more time to stabilize into periodic dynamics.
+This is a consequence of the sudden introduction of current launches spurious spin waves that interact and move the domain wall without resistance because of the lack of material imperfections in the simulations.
+The resulting time-dependent magnetization dynamics }is then processed in MATLAB to obtain the resistivity according to Eqn.~\eqref{eq:res}.
+The change in resistivity $d\tilde{\rho}/dt$ is calculated as the numerical derivative of Eqn.~\eqref{eq:res} while the voltage is simply extracted from Eqn.~\eqref{eq:res} and we consider the average radius of the ring.

+{The dynamics along the path $T(\theta)$ are extracted from the micromagnetic simulations by transforming space from Cartesian into polar coordinates.
+A circumference is identified from the midpoint of the ring, within one micromagnetic cell.
+The resulting data is composed of the in-plane magnetization components as a function of the angle $\theta$.
+Finally, we implement a rotation matrix to obtain the in-plane magnetization components in polar coordinates, which we identify as $m_t$ (tangential) and $m_p$ (perpendicular).}